LouisCAD/Splitties/RELEASING.md

 1. Checkout the `develop` branch, if not already done.
-2. Change the `thisLibrary` constant in the [ProjectVersions](buildSrc/src/main/kotlin/ProjectVersions.kt) file to a non-SNAPSHOT version.
+2. Change the `thisLibrary` constant in the [ProjectVersions](buildSrc/src/main/kotlin/ProjectVersions.kt) file to a non-dev version.
 3. Update the `README.md` with the new version.
 4. Update the `CHANGELOG.md` for the impending release.
 5. Run `git commit -am "Prepare for release X.Y.Z"` (where X.Y.Z is the new version).